senzee1984/InflativeLoading/README.md

 :ballot_box_with_check: Tests passed with classic programs like calc, mimikatz, PsExec, etc.

+:ballot_box_with_check: Tests passed with classic C2 payload, such as CobaltStrike and Havoc stageless DLL payload.

+:ballot_box_with_check: Partial support packed programs.

 ## Known Issues or Limitations
-:warning: Some of following issues may be fixed in the future, while some of them remain out of scope due to the nature.
+:warning: Some of the following issues may be fixed in the future, while some of them remain out of scope due to their nature.

 + Supplied command line does not always work properly. **It is a major area that I will be focusing on**.

 + Does not work for GUI programs, like mspaint.exe.
 But **calc.exe** works well.

-+ Does not work for packed programs.
++ Does not work for all packed programs.
+Some of packed programs can be executed well.

 + Does not work for programs that require other dependencies, like custom DLLs.

 + Only support **x64**, and I do not plan to add support for x86 programs.

-If you encounter any of the above issues or limitations, the execution of shellcode may crash, or the shellcoded EXE cannot properly identify the command line, or no response.
+If you encounter any of the above issues or limitations, the execution of shellcode may crash, the shellcoded EXE cannot properly identify the command line, or there may be no response.

 For instance, PsExec.exe can be converted to PIC shellcode, however, user-supplied command line cannot be identified properly.
 ```cmd